TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 ## v4.0 - Dynamic Lookahead Follower
 ###### Beginning of 2025 off-season.

-Made follower using a lookahead based off the predicted braking displacement.
-Followed based of a bunch of points spread along the path.
+Made a follower using a lookahead based on the predicted braking displacement.
+Followed based on a bunch of points spread along the path.

 Worked well, however, points were limited to about 1-2 inches apart, or else the robot's reaction time would be slower than the robot's loop time.
 Looking back at this now, we realized we could have updated our follower and skipped several points in the same loop instead of waiting for the next loop for each point.
 However, it lacked accuracy and the option of motion profiles for smooth deceleration.